 Cholesterol is a major component of all cell membranes.
 It is used to cobble together essential molecules such as hormones, fat-soluble vitamins, and bile acids to help you digest your food.

 Chemical Composition of Cholesterol

 It is an organic molecule named sterol, a type of lipid.
 Cholesterol is biosynthesized by all animal cells and is an essential structural component of animal cell membranes.

 Soluble in: Ethanol, Acetone, Methanol, Chloroform, Ether, Benzene, Hexane, Isopropyl Myristate

 How good and bad cholesterol reacts in our body?

 It is widely known that there are mainly two (2) types of cholesterol i.e. Good Cholesterol (HDL) and Bad Cholesterol (LDL).
 HDL cholesterol behaves like a Gentleman in a simpler term.
 It helps lower the LDL and protects the Heart from getting damaged.
 This friendly forager maintains the flow of the blood in the artery.
-High HDL levels reduce the risk for heart disease — but low levels increase the risk.
+High HDL levels, reduce the risk for heart disease — but low levels increase the risk.

 The LDL (Bad Cholesterol) acts as a notorious element and creates a plaque around the coronary arteries that obstructs the blood flow and makes arteries less flexible.
-The movement of oxygen-rich red corpuscle in arteries gets obstruction and after some time the situation leads to heart diseases.
+The movement of oxygen-rich red corpuscle in arteries gets obstructed and after some time the situation leads to heart diseases.
 That’s why we say that Cholesterol is Silent Killer.

-How cholesterol increased in your body abruptly?
+How cholesterol increases in your body abruptly?